 On 8 December 2022, the European Innovation Council Summit in Brussels, the European Commission announced the winners of the second edition of the European Innovation Procurement Awards (EUIPA).
 Supported by the European Innovation Council under Horizon Europe, the European Innovation Procurement Awards recognise powerful cases of public and private buyers promoting innovation procurement practices across Europe.
 It also emphasises the importance of close buyer–supplier cooperation in bringing the innovative solutions to market.
-Read more about the winners of three award categories:
+Read more about the jury members and winners of three award categories:

 Innovation procurement strategy

 Arvea is a partner and board member of the management advisory company Brainscapital and technical director for the Regenerative Society Foundation, Co-Chaired by US Economist Jeffrey Sachs, and Italian entrepreneur Andrea Illy.
 As a strategy adviser, climate policy expert and innovation manager, she is specialised in EU-China environmental cooperation and serves as a European Commission expert and a consultant with the UNFCCC.